boazbk/crypto/lec_10_public_key_intro.md

 >_"I Apple certify that the public key of Amazon.com is ```30 82 01 0a 02 82 01 01 00 94 9f 2e fd 07 63 33 53 b1 be e5 d4 21 9d 86 43 70 0e b5 7c 45 bb ab d1 ff 1f b1 48 7b a3 4f be c7 9d 0f 5c 0b f1 dc 13 15 b0 10 e3 e3 b6 21 0b 40 b0 a3 ca af cc bf 69 fb 99 b8 7b 22 32 bc 1b 17 72 5b e5 e5 77 2b bd 65 d0 03 00 10 e7 09 04 e5 f2 f5 36 e3 1b 0a 09 fd 4e 1b 5a 1e d7 da 3c 20 18 93 92 e3 a1 bd 0d 03 7c b6 4f 3a a4 e5 e5 ed 19 97 f1 dc ec 9e 9f 0a 5e 2c ae f1 3a e5 5a d4 ca f6 06 cf 24 37 34 d6 fa c4 4c 7e 0e 12 08 a5 c9 dc cd a0 84 89 35 1b ca c6 9e 3c 65 04 32 36 c7 21 07 f4 55 32 75 62 a6 b3 d6 ba e4 63 dc 01 3a 09 18 f5 c7 49 bc 36 37 52 60 23 c2 10 82 7a 60 ec 9d 21 a6 b4 da 44 d7 52 ac c4 2e 3d fe 89 93 d1 ba 7e dc 25 55 46 50 56 3e e0 f0 8e c3 0a aa 68 70 af ec 90 25 2b 56 f6 fb f7 49 15 60 50 c8 b4 c4 78 7a 6b 97 ec cd 27 2e 88 98 92 db 02 03 01 00 01```"_

 Such a message is known as a _certificate_, and it allows you to extend your trust in Apple to a trust in Amazon.
-Now when your browser communicates with Amazon, it can request this message, and if it is not present not continue with the interaction or at least display some warning.
+Now when your browser communicates with Amazon, it can request this message, and if it is not present terminate the interaction or at least display some warning.
 Clearly a person in the middle can stop this message from travelling and hence not allow the interaction to continue, but they cannot _spoof_ the message and send a certificate for their own public key, unless they know Apple's secret key.
 (In today's actual implementation, for various business and other reasons, the trusted keys that come pre-installed in browsers and devices do not belong to Apple or Microsoft but rather to particular companies such as _Verisign_ known as _certificate authorities_.
 The security of these certificate authorities' private key is crucial to the security of the whole protocol, and it has been [attacked](https://en.wikipedia.org/wiki/DigiNotar) [before](http://www.wired.com/2011/10/son-of-stuxnet-in-the-wild/).)

 Using certificates, we can assume that Bob the user has the public verification key $v$ of Alice the server.